octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/applicability.md

   product we'd want to vendor models, pin versions, and plan for a fork — overhead that erodes whatever leverage we'd get from adopting.
-- The **exit cost is low**, so if we ship the markdown sub-product with qmd, we are not boxed in.
+- The **exit cost is low**, so if we ship the markdown sub-product with QMD, we are not boxed in.

 If we ship a markdown-knowledge-base sub-feature that maps cleanly to the **K** bucket and nothing else: **adopt-with-changes**, follow the checklist in §C7a.

-If we are deciding whether qmd is the engine for **indexit overall**:
+If we are deciding whether QMD is the engine for **indexit overall**:
 **reject**.
 Build / adopt a connector-and-modality-shaped substrate elsewhere.